-In TCM treatment for Menopause Syndrome, we use traditional Chinese herbal medicine and acupuncture—natural ways to balance Yin and Yang, tonify organs, and relieve symptoms without unpleasant side effects.
-Traditional Chinese medicine has a regulating effect on the nervous system, immune system and endocrine system and is able to help regulate hormones like FSH, LH, and E2.
+In TCM treatment, we use traditional Chinese herbal medicine and acupuncture to manage menopause syndrome — natural ways to balance Yin and Yang, tonify organs, and relieve symptoms without unpleasant side effects.
+Traditional Chinese medicine may have regulating effects on the nervous system, immune system and endocrine system.
+It may also help regulate hormones like FSH, LH, and E2.

 TCM medicine prescribed is based on syndrome differentiation, and is personalised to each patient’s needs.
-Clinically there are 2 main types of constitutions.
+Clinically there are 2 main syndromes.
 One is the Kidney Yin deficiency, and another is the Kidney Yang deficiency.
 These 2 types are classified according to the morbidity development.

-Type of Kidney Yin Deficiency: At first, it starts from the Kidney Yin Deficiency with all the common symptoms, hot flashes, night sweats, insomnia, and mood swings.
-Herbal medicine which possesses properties of tonifying Kidney Yin and/or clearing deficient heat can be used, such as Shu di, Sheng Di, Xuan Shen, Wu Wei Zi, Gui Ban, Dang Gui, Mai Dong, Sha Shen etc.
+Kidney Yin Deficiency: At first, menopause originates from Kidney Yin Deficiency with all the common symptoms one expects, including hot flashes, night sweats, insomnia, and mood swings.
+Herbal medicine which possesses properties that help tonify Kidney Yin and/or clear deficient heat can be used.
+Examples include Shu di, Sheng Di, Xuan Shen, Wu Wei Zi, Gui Ban, Dang Gui, Mai Dong, Sha Shen etc.

-Type of Kidney Yang Deficiency: Yin Deficiency eventually results in 2nd type of Yang deficiency, and here, the patient may experience cold extremities, fatigue, and lower back pain with a feeling of coldness.
-Then the herbs used can supplement Kidney Yang and warm the inner organs.
-For example Tu Si Zi, Ling Yang Huo, Lu Jiao Jiao, Du Zhong etc.
+Kidney Yang Deficiency: Yin Deficiency eventually results in Yang deficiency.
+Here, the patient may experience cold extremities, fatigue, and lower back pain with a feeling of coldness.
+TCM physicians in Singapore will prescribe herbs to supplement Kidney Yang deficiency and warm the inner organs.
+Examples of such herbs include Tu Si Zi, Ling Yang Huo, Lu Jiao Jiao, Du Zhong etc.

 Acupuncture as TCM Treatment for Menopause Syndrome